anbox-cloud/discourse-docs/exp/addons.md

 [note type="information" Status="Tip"]Use the `CONTAINER_TYPE` environment variable to run only on the specified container type.
 Doing so runs the code in your hooks only when necessary.[/note]

 ### Use global addons sparingly
-Addons that are enabled for all applications can be useful, but they can add up quickly.
-Try to attach addons to individual applications unless you need a global addon and you are sure that it won't slow down containers.
+Addons that are enabled for all applications can be useful, but they can add up quickly because whenever a global addon gets updated, a new application version is created.
+So if you use a global addon and that addon gets updated often, the disk capacity fills up fast.

+Try to attach addons to individual applications unless you need a [global addon](https://discourse.ubuntu.com/t/how-to-enable-an-addon-globally/25285).

 ### Clean up your addons
 For base containers, if your addon needs additional tools and dependencies during its installation, make sure you remove them afterwards (as part of the [`post-stop` hook](https://discourse.ubuntu.com/t/hooks/28555)).
-This will make your addon lighter and all applications using it will start faster.
+This will make your application image lighter and all containers launched from it will start faster.

 ## Related information